 For those developing Rust, a new edition provides a rallying point for the project as a whole.

-At the time of this writing, three Rust editions are available: Rust 2015, Rust 2018, and Rust 2021.
-This book is written using Rust 2021 edition idioms.
+At the time of this writing, four Rust editions are available: Rust 2015, Rust 2018, Rust 2021, and Rust 2024.
+This book is written using Rust 2024 edition idioms.

 The edition key in Cargo.toml indicates which edition the compiler should use for your code.
 If the key doesn’t exist, Rust uses 2015 as the edition value for backward compatibility reasons.